10 Reasons and Fixes to Loud PC Fans When Idle

 6. Overclocking

-Simply put, overclocking refers to taking your PC’s component, like the processor, and running it at a higher specification than the manufacturer’s rating.
+Overclocking refers to taking your PC’s component, like the processor, and running it at a higher specification than the manufacturer’s rating.
 In other words, you run your computer faster than it’s designed to handle.

 As a result, you overstretch your computer’s capabilities beyond its limits.
 If you do that without a high-performance cooling solution, your fans are certain to rotate faster and make more noise.

 To fix this problem, it’s best to reconfigure your hardware to factory settings.
-Or, you can use larger higher-performing coolers and extra case fans to improve cooling.
+Or, you can use larger, higher-performing coolers and extra case fans to improve cooling.

 7. Outdated BIOS and device drivers